Seeking Physics in Diffusion Noise: Abstract

 \section{Abstract}

 Do video diffusion models encode signals predictive of physical plausibility?
-We probe intermediate denoising representations of a pretrained Diffusion Transformer (DiT) and find that physically plausible and implausible videos are partially separable in mid-layer feature space across noise levels.
-This separability cannot be fully attributed to visual quality or generator identity, suggesting recoverable physics-related cues in frozen DiT features.
-Leveraging this observation, we introduce progressive trajectory selection, an inference-time strategy that scores parallel denoising trajectories at a few intermediate checkpoints using a lightweight physics verifier trained on frozen features, and prunes low-scoring candidates early.
-Extensive experiments on PhyGenBench demonstrate that our method improves physical consistency while reducing inference cost, achieving comparable results to Best-of-K sampling with substantially fewer denoising steps.
+We probe intermediate denoising representations of pretrained Diffusion Transformers (DiTs) and find that physically plausible and implausible videos are partially separable in mid-layer feature space, even at high noise levels.
+Within-source and perceptual-quality controls suggest that this signal is not fully explained by generator identity or generic visual quality.
+We distill the signal into a lightweight, backbone-specific physics verifier trained on frozen features and use it in two complementary inference-time mechanisms under a fixed multi-trajectory budget: progressive trajectory selection, which scores trajectories at intermediate checkpoints and prunes weak candidates early, and reward-gradient guidance, which steers surviving trajectories by backpropagating through only the first few DiT blocks.
+Experiments on PhyGenBench and Physics-IQ across CogVideoX-2B/5B and Wan 2.1-14B show that progressive selection matches verifier-based Best-of-4 on CogVideoX-2B while reducing wall-clock inference time by 37\%, whereas reward-gradient guidance substantially improves physical consistency on CogVideoX-5B, all without fine-tuning the video generator.